 Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
 If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you qualify!

-With the number of computer networks doubling every five years, the job demand for IT workers continues to soar for this high paid career.
+With the amount of computer networks doubling every five years, the job demand for IT workers continues to soar for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 It provides free training grants to assist people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are fields in which there are not enough certified people and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for career training in high demand fields to those who qualify for this grant.
 This training is intended to make your resume marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
 If you qualify, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

 This is a jobs program so you must pick a program where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
 For each authorized occupation, there will be authorized training plans to choose from.